- 1/2 cup mayonnaise or salad dressing

 - Salad greens, tomato wedges and cucumber slices or vegetables of your choice

-- In a blender, combine the mayonnaise, ketchup, vinegar, sugar, onion, salt and pepper; cover and process until smooth.
+- In a blender, place the mayonnaise, ketchup, vinegar, sugar, onion, salt and pepper; cover and process until smooth.
 While processing, gradually add oil in a steady stream.
-Serve with salad.
+Serve over salad.
 Refrigerate leftover dressing.
 Yield: 2-1/2 cups.

 "Great salad dressing!!
 We love french salad dressings and I have quite a few different recipes that I use.
 This one is a keeper for sure.
 I did omit the onion and used half sugar & half splenda.
 Tastes almost exactly like the marzetti country french.
 Much less expensive to make your own and so easy."